 Treating each platform individually, produces more stable segments as compared to relying on only one analysis forcing all of the variables in each platform together yielding a “watered down” solution.

 During this study not only were we able to identify smaller market segments that generally would be ignored but we were also able to match each market segment with the type of game play they would be most likely to partake in.
-Whether gamers prefered Mega Millions, high dollar scratch-offs or the Pick 3 or 4.
+Whether gamers preferred Mega Millions, high dollar scratch-offs or the Pick 3 or 4.
 This research proved to be highly effective for creating and implementing a highly successful multi-media advertising campaign that surpassed expectations and delivered an 18% increase in instant ticket sales.